Dr Maria Montessori

-It was also at this time that she and Mario, working with Indian Montessori teachers developed the ideas for the Montessori 6 – 12 cosmic curriculum; placing the older child in the context of an ecological world view that acknowledges the interdependency of all life.
+At this time, she and Mario, working with Indian Montessori teachers, developed the ideas for the Montessori 6 – 12 cosmic curriculum, placing the older child in the context of an ecological worldview that acknowledges the interdependency of all life.

 It was also in India that Dr Montessori was inspired to explain the young child’s role in society through her concept of the “absorbent mind”.

 When her internment in India ended in 1946, Dr Montessori returned to Europe, now aged 77.
 She visited England and began work with Adele Costa Gnocchi to develop ideas for families and babies from birth to age 3.
 Despite advancing years, she continued to travel extensively, teaching and lecturing.
 During this period, she was honoured by many countries with royal, civic and academic awards and was nominated for the Nobel Peace Prize three times.